Subscribie/subscribie/docs/content/en/docs/Tasks/add-a-video-to-a-shop.md

 ![](https://subscribie.co.uk/blog/content/images/size/w1000/2022/11/image-116.png)

-Voila!
 Now you have a working video on your shop page!